-Like many people, we have fallen off the frugality wagon for a number of reasons and need to get back on.
+Like so many people, we have fallen off the frugality wagon for a number of reasons and need to get back on!
 I made this list of frugal ideas to try this year for myself but thought I’d share it with you in case you need help getting back on track!

-- Consider repair/reuse/repurpose first.
+3. Consider repair/reuse/repurpose first.
 For example- clothing can be repaired or re-styled into something else.
 There are tons of blogs who’s topic is restyling clothing or upcycling items.
 Think jeans into skirt, long sleeved shirt into short sleeves , a sweater becomes yarn for a project or felt it or you can save the buttons and zippers, use the material to make pillows, doll clothes etc. There are lots of repurposing posts on this blog such as 15 Ways to Repurpose or Re-style t-shirts

-- Use the world’s greatest invention, the crockpot more in order to keep from eating out.
+9. Use the world’s greatest invention, the crockpot more in order to keep from eating out.
 Having something already cooking is one of the best ways to be sure you’ll eat at home on busy days.
 Pinterest is full of great crockpot recipes!

-- Have a home movie night instead of going to the movies and make a big deal out of it.
+10. Have a home movie night instead of going to the movies and make a big deal out of it.
 Make some fancy(er) snacks or finger foods to munch on while you watch your movie.
 If you don’t like movies try game night instead.